 System Requirements: Amiga OS 2.0+, 1mb RAM, MUI 3.3+

 Description: News/EMail program.
 Very easy to setup.
-Not the
+Not the fastest for displaying new windows.
+Features Base64/MIME/UUDecoding support.
+URL Grabber.

 Software Type: Shareware